lieryan/vim-jumpsuite/README.md

         set errorformat+=%f:%l:%m

-# TODO
+# TODO and BUGS

-1. makeprg does not honor 'g:jumpsuite_filename'
+1. 'g:jumpsuite_filename' cannot be changed interactively, currently it must be set from .vimrc before the plugin is loaded
 2. More languages?
 3. More tests.
 There is some tests, but it's a shame that a plugin to make unittest easier doesn't have extensive test coverage.